abbotto/rectangular/readme/app.md

 ## <a name='Components'></a>Components
 A component is a specialized directive that organizes a controller with a template.
 One main difference between a component and a directive is that a component doesn't have a `link` function.
 For DOM manipulation, a component can use directives with a link function.

-- Components are comprised of the following:
-	- A JS component with a controller.
-	- A HTML template.
 - Component files are placed in the `app/component/{{componentName}}` directory:
 	- **Components** (js)
 	- **Directives** (js)